If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Those changes are set to completely revolutionize content marketing, and you need to be prepared.

 Research from Heinz Marketing has shown that only 28% of marketers are confident in their ability to measure the impact of their content efforts.
 That’s scary.

 I’ll teach you exactly what to look for so you can make sure all your content efforts in the year to come are based on what’s really important.

 Strengthen your use of content marketing

-The first and most important part of your content strategy for 2018 is making sure you’re off to the right start.
+The first and most important part of your content strategy is making sure you’re off to the right start.

 According to TechMagnate, content marketing is projected to reach over $313 billion in revenue generation by 2019.

 You need to make sure this is an area where you invest your time and energy.
 The best content will rise to the top, so make sure you’re prepared to create excellent pieces.

 The following techniques are what I recommend for creating a content strategy for your startup.
 If you make sure to include each of these elements, you can guarantee success.

 Use in-house content as much as possible.